-I’ve made a list of the 18 best Dingle attractions to check out while you’re in town.
-From scenic drives to exploring the city itself, you’ll want to make this part of your Ireland road trip.
+I’ve made a list of the 18 best Dingle attractions to check out while you’re in town, whether you decide to see all of them or just pick and choose a few.
+I absolutely loved visiting this beautiful area of Ireland when I was there, and you’ll want to make this part of your Ireland road trip from scenic drives to exploring the city itself.

 1. Check Out Gallarus Oratory

 The Gallarus Oratory is Ireland’s best-preserved church.
 This ancient building was built from locally sourced stone thousands of years ago – some estimate it was built during the 12th Century.
 Besides being a place of worship, it was also used as a shelter for those traveling through the Dingle Peninsula.

 Surrounded by lush green fields, this church is an incredible Dingle attraction that should certainly be included on your Irish bucket list.

 If the weather’s taken a turn for the worst and you wonder what to do in Dingle, this is just the attraction for you.
 Since 1996, the aquarium has been working to promote eco-awareness through research, conservation, and education.
 It’s also the biggest aquarium in Ireland, making it popular amongst locals and tourists alike.

 Inside, you’ll find many amazing animal species, such as the sand tiger shark, gentoo penguins, and Asian small-clawed otters.
 There’s also a butterfly garden home to 14 different species.
 Kids will also be delighted by reptiles like the Green Iguana and an interactive touch tank, making it one of the best things to do in Dingle for families.